Euclid Avenue station (IND Fulton Street Line): History

 Euclid Avenue was part of a four-station extension of the Fulton Street subway along Pitkin Avenue, past its original planned terminus at Broadway Junction.
 Construction of the extension began in 1938.
 Work on the section of the line between Crystal Street and Grant Avenue, which included the Euclid Avenue station and the Pitkin Yard, began in late 1940.
 On August 26, 1941, lightning from a severe thunderstorm damaged the temporary timber roofing over the construction site at Pitkin Avenue and Autumn Avenue just east of the station.
-The lighting also ruptured a gas main at the site creating a fire and causing damage to an adjacent building, while two automobiles fell into the exposed tunnel cavern.
+The lighting also ruptured a gas main at the site, creating a fire and causing damage to an adjacent building, while two automobiles fell into the exposed tunnel cavern.
 Construction of the extension was halted in December 1942 due to material shortages caused by World War II.
 At the time, the section of tunnel between Crystal Street and Grant Avenue was 96% complete.
 Other parts of the extension were more than 99% complete, but vital equipment had yet to be installed, precluding these stations' openings.

 Construction resumed on the extension in November 1946.
-The delay meant the station received different design features than the rest of the stations along the line, including a slightly different tiling, fluorescent lighting instead of then-standard incandescent lights, and improved restroom and phone booth facilities.
+The delay meant the station received different design features than the rest of the stations along the line, including different tilings, fluorescent lighting instead of then-standard incandescent lights, and improved restroom and phone booth facilities.
 The station also featured a then-modern interlocking technology, known as the "NX" system, wherein train operators would press buttons that automatically adjusted the corresponding switches.
 In older interlockings throughout the subway system, workers in a separate control tower had to manually adjust the switches using a series of levers within the tower.

 After several test runs, the station opened to the public in the early morning of November 28, 1948.
 It became the new terminal of the Fulton Street Line, replacing the former terminal at Broadway–East New York (now Broadway Junction).
 It later became the replacement for the elevated BMT Fulton Street Line's Chestnut Street and Crescent Street stations, which closed on April 26, 1956 when the connection to the eastern Fulton elevated was opened.

-In 2002, the Metropolitan Transportation Authority announced that elevators would be installed at the Euclid Avenue station.
-By the middle of the decade, an elevator to the street and elevators between the mezzanine and each platform had been installed, making the station ADA-accessible.
+In July 2002, the Metropolitan Transportation Authority announced that elevators would be installed at the Euclid Avenue station to make the station ADA-accessible.
+A $6.9 million contract for three elevators was awarded to Gibraltar Contracting.
+There would be an elevator to the street and elevators between the mezzanine and each platform had been installed, making the station ADA-accessible.
+As of October 2005, the project's initial completion date of April 2005 was pushed back twice, and it was over six months behind schedule.
+The entire cost of the project had increased from $14.1 million to $14.3 million.
+The project was completed by March 2006.